kilianknoll/kostal-RESTAPI/README.rst

 ---------------

 To use ``kostal-RESTAPI`` in a project take a look at the __main__ section in kostal-RESTAPI.py how to include it in your environment
+You may also run the script without any parameters to understand the command line options